Coffee and Health

 Coffee and Mold

 Mold?
 Water?
 What about the wet fermentation process typically used to prepare coffee beans for sale?
 Yes, you’re right.
 It is an issue.
 HealClick Blog says the mold issue, “has more to do with the quality control of the water tanks and water sources than the methodology.”
 This makes sense.
 This gist I got after reading at Sweet Maria’s a thread at Sweet Maria’s discussing mold is that if you buy good quality coffee it will have been tasted by the buyers and won’t have mold issues since mold produces flavor issues.
+Also, according to HealthLine newsletter, the levels of mycotoxins (from mold) in coffee beans and brewed coffee is negligible.

 I have read that what matters to both the health benefits and the flavor of brewed coffee is the roasting date.
 Brew your coffee between one and two weeks from roasting!
 Unless you can find a local source, that’s going to mean buying green beans and roasting your own.
 For this you can go to Amazon, or for more guidance try Sweet Maria’s or The Coffee Advisor or Burman Coffee Traders or Bean Fruit Coffee Co.